arpan-kusari/Naturalistic-SUMO-Gym/sumo_gym/highway_route_files/README.md

-We use the same highway loop (created from OSM) with different vehicle densities - 100, 200, 400, 600, 800, 1000
+We use the same highway loop (artificially created) with different vehicle densities - 100, 200, 400